SriLikesToSing/universalTuringMachineC-/README.md

 # universalTuringMachineC
 A full 3 tape universal turing machine written from scratch in c++.
-Very useful to solve or approximate Busy Beaver puzzle lol
+Very useful to solve or approximate Busy Beaver puzzle lol.